What is Amaranth?

 The seeds of amaranth plant are used as a grain and can be ground to be made into flour.
 This is a protein-rich flour that is entirely gluten-free, so it is incredibly beneficial for those who have gluten intolerance.

-Amaranth leaves are known to lower the bad cholesterol which is responsible for causing many cardiac problems.
-It reduces high blood pressure and reduces the risk of heart attacks.
+Amaranth leaves are known to lower the bad cholesterol which is responsible for many cardiac problems.

 Amaranth leaves are rich in calcium and thus are beneficial for those who are suffering from osteoporosis and other bone health problems related to deficiency of calcium.

 Amaranth leaves are offered to those convalescing after an illness or those who are fasting as they are easy on the digestive system.
-Amaranth leaves are helpful in treating diarrhea and hemorrhages.
+Amaranth leaves are helpful in treating diarrhoea and haemorrhages.
 Regular consumption has been known to benefit digestion.

 Amaranth leaves and grains are known as a superfood because they are beneficial for almost every organ of the body.
 It is easy to incorporate them in the diet as they taste well as a stir-fry or when combined with lentils.
 Rich in protein, calcium, iron, copper, essential vitamins, magnesium, zinc and manganese, the humble amaranth has more to offer than the other leafy green vegetables.
 Copper and manganese are used for their antioxidative properties in the body.
 Copper is essential to produce red blood cells.
 Zinc is needed for proper growth and maintenance, for digestion and the development of the human body.
 Choose a fresh bunch of this vegetable this winter and enjoy its health benefits.